gobengo/streamhub-backbone/README.md

 This is a new project.
 But please feel free to leave a GitHub issue to report a bug or just say Hi.
 Seeking advice.

+# DANGER

+* Pretty much any usage will probably require reading the internals.
+I'll get better at that.
+Creating internal modules as they are necessary.
+* The 1.0 release will be the first 'stable' one.
+Until then, it's the wild west.
+* You can email me with questions at ben@livefyre.com, but may not have time to help right away

 # Example Usage

     var app = new Hub({